 Dog kennels also come in many different styles, including plastic, wire and canvas.
 Some dog kennels are rigid; others fold or collapse for easy transport and storage.
 Some dog kennels are even approved for airline travel if you want to fly with your pup.
 Here are some the best dog kennels to keep your dog safe and cozy.

 It's clear that pet parents love PetMate’s two-door dog kennel.
 Real-life reviewers say it’s a great price, extremely easy to transport and super sturdy.

 Made from steel and plastic, this kennel provides strength, safety, ventilation and visibility for your pet.
 Its two doors make placing your pet inside the kennel simple—and offers her visibility from different angles.

 This kennel can be an excellent tool in potty training your pooch, and it’s approved for most domestic and international flights.
 Its comfortable carrying handle makes it easy for you to transport it, too.

-One warning for potential buyers: Several reviewers said the kennel was too small for their dog, so be sure to check the measurements before placing your order.
+One warning for potential buyers: Several noted the kennel was too small for their dog, so be sure to check the measurements before placing your order.

 If you and your furry family member are regular globetrotters, you may want to invest in a kennel that makes traveling with your pet safe, simple and comfortable.